ByungjinJun/QUICed/tester/README.md

 Once connected to the router, ssh into the router `ssh root@192.168.1.1` and type `password` when prompted for a password.
 Once in, navigate to the configurations directory `cd /etc/config` and modify the configuration files to your desired settings.
 To start an emulation, make sure that no other emulation configurations exist by executing the `stop_simulate.sh` script and then execute your desired configuration script.

 We use netem for the emulated network.
-Values for emulation (latency, loss and jitter) are from Scale-up research.
+Values for emulation (throughput, latency, loss and jitter) are from Scale-up research.

 ### Testbed Configuration
 **Do not try to do below with any network emulation because it will be very slow!**